 The only thing faster than the speed of thought is the speed of forgetfulness.
 Good thing we have other people to help us remember.” –Vera Nazarian.

-10 Responses to “Factoid and Tabloid”
+10 thoughts on “Factoid and Tabloid”

 I wonder why the pharmaceutical company decided to use -oid when tablet had already been around for centuries.